WS-Bit/wordle-project/README.md

-# Will's Wild Words - my wordle game project for GA
+# Will's Wild Words - Wordle Game Project
----

-### The game
-Wordle is a word guessing game that flourished during lockdown, and is a game that my fiance and I enjoy playing every night.  <br>
-Out of the options of games supplied, I wanted to push myself with the logic of making a game, so I chose something with more difficulty, but not enough that I wouldn't have time to make it look appealing.
+## Introduction
+Will's Wild Words is a Wordle-inspired word guessing game developed as a project for General Assembly.
+Wordle is a popular word game that gained immense popularity during the COVID-19 lockdowns.
+This project aims to recreate the engaging gameplay of Wordle while adding unique features and a personal touch.

+## Technologies Used
+- HTML
+- CSS
+- JavaScript

+## Features
+- Random word selection from a curated list
+- Two game modes: Easy (5-letter words) and Hard (7-letter words)
+- Win streak counter
+- Invalid word detection
+- Responsive design for various screen sizes
+- Audio feedback for game actions
+- Animated color transitions for guess feedback

+## Installation and Setup
+1. Clone the repository: `git clone [repository-url]`
+2. Navigate to the project directory: `cd wills-wild-words`
+3. Open `index.html` in your preferred web browser

 ![image of game](./images/SSH%201.png)